 margin-right: 15px;

-If you test this code in a browser it’ll initially appear to work but you’ll soon discover that each toggle can slide the entire range along with the selected range numbers not updating.
-To resolve these issues we’ll need to add some JavaScript.
+If you test this code in a browser it’ll initially appear to be working but you’ll soon discover that each toggle can slide the entire range and the selected range numbers don’t update.
+To resolve these issues we’ll need to use some JavaScript.

 Up first in the JavaScript let’s declare the required variables: